-Top in the UK for Agriculture and Forestry education (Guardian League Tables, 2019)
+4th in the UK for Agriculture and Forestry education (Guardian League Tables, 2019)

 We pride ourselves in being the longest standing Forestry department in the UK.
 We’re a friendly and dynamic department ideally located, near to the Snowdonia National Park, to teach forestry.
 Our teaching extensively utilises our unique location by combining traditional lectures with fieldtrips that demonstrate real forestry practicalities and current environmental issues.
 Our extensive local, national and international networks and our active research programmes allow us to deliver high quality teaching addressing cutting-edge issues.
 We work closely with, and introduce students to, UK organisations such as Natural Resources Wales, Forestry Commission, Woodland Trust, Forest Research and the Institute of Chartered Foresters.